IMetZach/bedrock-server/README.md

 ## Getting started (TLDR):

-Simply download the file minecraft_launcher.sh, edit the "base_dir" to where you'd like your server info stored, and the run it:
+Download the file minecraft_launcher.sh, edit the "base_dir" to where you'd like your server info stored and then run:

 ```
 ./minecraft_launcher.sh --start <server name>
 ```

-You will then need to edit your configuration files to your liking so first you'll need to stop the server:
+You'll want to edit your configuration files to your liking so first stop the server:

 ```
 docker stop <server name>
 ```

-Edit your config files; the default location is ```/home/<user name>/local/games/minecraft/<server name>/``` and then start the server back up with:
+Edit your config files: the default location is ```/home/<user name>/local/games/minecraft/<server name>/``` and then restart the server with:

 ```
 docker start <container name>